 1. Each artist is listed in either elementary, middle or high school and that is based on the suggested work we’ve highlighted.
 You may find that each artist also produces other work that would be appropriate for your grade level.

-2. These artists can be studied for their art, or can be paired with another content area for integrated study.
-For example, you could easily pair Daniel Roumain’s work with a study in poetry at the high school level.
+2. These artists can be studied for their art or can be paired with another content area for integrated study.
+For example, you could easily pair Daniel Roumain‘s work with a study of poetry at the high school level.

 3. Consider pairing artists from different art areas (ie: art and music) to do an in-depth study on a variety of themes.

 While we should never limit when we study diverse cultures, artists or genres, this month does give us a chance to remember and actively share that there are different voices out there.
 Voices that look and sound like the students in our classrooms.

 Let’s take the opportunity this month to explore some new and different ways of expressing the world around us!